These pages are an open Knowledge Base for the craft of Improvisation and Instant Composition.

 They are meant to grow like an open source dictionary, with contributors from the whole field of professional improvisers.

 At the moment, this knowledge base is housed on the website of the Carpet Sessions (www.instantcomposition.com), which are the interdisciplinary improvisation research sessions that were happening regularly since 2012 in Amsterdam, the Netherlands, and which have created the first incentive to build this beginning ‘wikipedia of improvisation’.
 Look at this post to see an overview of the themes that have been covered in those sessions in recent years.

-However, the Knowledge Base is intended as an international resource, not centered solely around the improvisation practitioners in the Netherlands and we intend to move the Knowledge Base to it’s own website (www.improvisation.wiki) to give more credit to this vision and the fact that already improvisers from other parts of the world are contributing as well.
+However, the Knowledge Base is intended as an international resource, not centered solely around the improvisation practitioners in the Netherlands and we intend to move the Knowledge Base to its own website (www.improvisation.wiki) to give credit to the fact that improvisers from other parts of the world have begun contributing.